Please be fair to the author. Pay your Shareware Fee HERE and receive a copy of CPH by download.

 LOG/MATE also included seismic petrophysics and META/LOG included DST analysis, both included core analysis data processing and cash flow analysis. predating the current trend toward "integrated" petrophysics by nearly two decades.
 Of course, image processing and neural networks had not been commercialized then, and they are certainly "new".

 I also worked on artificial intelligence (expert systems) for petrophysical analysis from 1984 to 1986.
 Initially called LOG/MATE ESP, this research culminated in a software package called INTELLOG.
 Unfortunately, it has not been supported for many years and expert systems in general have lost their allure in favour of interactive graphics, deterministic models, and probabilistic software code.
-If you are interested in this ancient history, right click the highlighted links to download the PDF file of the original papers.

 Over the years, I have contributed code or advice on more than 20 software packages.
 I continue to contribute mentoring advice on appropriate equation sets for users of commercial software packages, many of which arrive pretty "naked" or too "Gulf Coast" for use elsewhere.

-With this background exposed, I offer below a review of the problem of choosing petrophysical software and a series of question you should ask if you are assigned with the task of evaluating petrophysical analysis software, either for your own use or for your employer.
+With this background exposed, I offer below a review of the problem of choosing petrophysical software and a series of question you should ask if you are assigned the task of evaluating petrophysical analysis software, either for your own use or for your employer.
 No tradenames are used or endorsed.